Orpere/Terraform-use-count/README.md

 # terraform-use-count -> repo that you can use to see how count with index and null_provider work

-## how can I use this repository?
+## how can I use this repository`?`

 This repo has as dependencies a command line or shell git and terraform.You can find the install instructions bellow on [EXTRAS](#extras) section.

 ## How can I use this repo`?`

+_Note_: my login on GitHub is capitalized and that is the reason why the "Orpere" appears like this.

 ### 1 - clone repo terraform-use-count

-- open your shell or command line and go to the directory where you pretend to add the repo
+- open your shell or command line and go to the directory where you pretend to add the repo.

 ```bash
 cd <directory where pretend to add the repo>